-The actuarial assumptions used in the June 30, 2013 valuation were based on the experience study that was performed for the five-year period ending June 30, 2010.
-The recommended assumption changes based on this experience study were adopted by the PSERS Board of Directors at its March 11, 2011 Board meeting and were effective beginning with the June 30, 2011 actuarial valuation.
+The actuarial assumptions used in the June 30, 2014 valuation were based on the experience study that was performed for the five-year period ended June 30, 2010.
+The recommended assumption changes based on this experience study were adopted by the Board at its March 11, 2011 board meeting, and were effective beginning with the June 30, 2011 actuarial valuation.

-The long-term expected rate of return on pension plan Investments was determined using the building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates or return by the target asset allocation percentage and by adding expected inflation.
+The long-term expected rate of return on pension plan investments was determined using the building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-The pension plan's policy in regard to the allocation of Invested plan assets is established and may be amended by the PSERS Board of Directors.
+The pension plan's policy in regard to the allocation of invested plan assets is established and may be amended by the PSERS Board of Directors.
 Plan assets are managed with a long-term objective of achieving and maintaining a fully funded status for the benefits provided through the pension.